Special Educational Needs

 The professional development of staff is maintained through regular staff training in relation to the teaching and learning.
 In addition to the extensive in house training staff are encouraged to seek training that will benefit and impact on the progress of our pupils.
 We also work closely with the local authority and have regular use of SEBDOS to train teachers, TAs and dinner staff in working with children with social and emotional needs.
 Our Educational Psychologist offers staff training on specific special educational needs to ensure that pupils with a SEN make progress.

 In school we have staff who are trained Nurture practitioners and are able to support children with a range of social, emotional and behavioural needs.
 We also have a practitioner who is very experienced in working with children with Autism and runs a small ASD unit in school.
 Our speech and language team are available to support children with speech and language needs.
 We currently have 3 therapists working in the school.

 As well as using the schools experts we often refer to specialists in the local authority such as the Educational Psychologist, SEBDOS and Services for Learning Difficulties and disabilities.
 The school works closely with Health visitors, School Nurses and Social Care.

 One of the SENCO’s key roles is to support the class teacher and additional staff in planning for children with special educational needs and disabilities.
 The school has a training plan for all staff to improve the quality of teaching and learning of children including those with special educational needs and disabilities.
-This includes whole school training on issues such as ASD, dyslexia etc. All of our staff at Lynch Hill are trained in ‘Team Teach’ techniques for managing behavior and parents can feel confident that staff have the recommended strategies to deal effectively with challenges as they arise.
+This includes whole school training on issues such as ASD, dyslexia etc. Many of our staff at Lynch Hill are trained in ‘Team Teach’ techniques for managing behavior and parents can feel confident that staff have the recommended strategies to deal effectively with challenges as they arise.

 Individual teachers and support staff attend training courses run by outside agencies that are relevant to the needs of specific children in their class.